Cannabis edible: Capsule

 Cannabis capsules are considered edibles as they are also metabolized in the gut.
-Capsules can contain either THC or CBD and are an easier, more convenient way of administering medications.
+Capsules can contain either THC or CBD and are an easier, more convenient way of administering products.

 Ingredients

 Oil

-Cannabis oil, or canna-oil, is a product that infuses any cooking oil with cannabis and its cannabinoids.
-Cannabis oil can be used for baking but is more commonly added to sauces or dressings or cooked with food.
+Cannabis oil, or canna-oil, is a product that combines oil with THC.
+This combination is achieved through a process of infusion, where the THC is extracted from the flowers or concentrates and then added to the oil.
+The resulting product is a liquid that can be consumed orally, used as a cooking ingredient, or applied topically.
 Coconut oil is a commonly used oil for infusion, but other options are olive, avocado, and walnut oil.

 Butter

-Cannabis butter, or cannabutter, is unsalted butter blended with cannabis and water.
+Cannabis butter (also called cannabutter or Marrakech butter), is unsalted butter blended with cannabis and water.
 Cleaned and dried buds are steeped in melted butter or oil in preparation for consumption.
-Cannabutter can be added to any baking recipe.
+Cannabis butter can be added to any baking recipe.